Checking Damaged Trees After a Storm

 Broken or hanging branches

 One of the other most obvious indicators of storm damage is the presence of broken or hanging branches.
-These can pose immediate threats, especially if they are hanging dangerously over structures or pathways.
+These can pose immediate threats, especially if hanging dangerously over structures or pathways.

 Inspecting trees for any branches that may have snapped during the storm is crucial for preventing accidents and ensuring the overall safety of the surroundings.
-Broken tree branches can be a hazard to people and property and can also put stress onto a tree and leave it vulnerable to health problems.
+Broken tree branches can be a hazard to people and property.
+Put stress on the tree, and leave it vulnerable to health problems.

-Check each of your trees for broken, cracked, or split branches after severe weather.
-If you spot any large or hard-to-reach branches that are damaged, then call us as soon as possible about having your damaged trees pruned to remove the affected branches.
+Check your trees for broken, cracked, or split branches after severe weather.
+If you spot any damaged large or hard-to-reach branches, call us as soon as possible about having them pruned to remove the affected branches.

 Co-dominant stems.

 A less apparent, yet equally significant, sign of damage is the splitting of bark or stem.
-Some trees develop more than one trunk, known as co-dominant stems which are often weakly attached due to the presence of included bark and prone to splitting apart, especially those with narrow angles of attachment at the bifurcation.
+Some trees develop more than one trunk, known as co-dominant stems.
+These are often weakly attached due to the presence of included bark.
+Included bark occurs when two branches or trunks grow too close together (naturally or from splitting), trapping bark between them.

 Cavities and decay.

-Once the visible signs of damage have been identified, it becomes important to assess the severity to determine the appropriate course of action.
-Differentiating between minor and major damage is important in understanding the potential risks associated with compromised trees.
+Once the visible signs of damage have been identified, it is important to assess the severity to determine the appropriate course of action.
+Differentiating between minor and major damage is key to understanding the potential risks of compromised trees.

-Minor damage may involve small, isolated branches that can be pruned, while major damage could include extensive structural issues or complete uprooting, requiring immediate attention by a professional.
+Minor damage may involve small, isolated branches that can be pruned, while major damage, such as extensive structural issues or complete uprooting, requires immediate attention by a professional.

-Understanding the potential risks associated with damaged trees, such as falling limbs or weakened stability, helps in prioritising tasks and ensuring the safety of both property and individuals.
-In cases of uncertainty, seeking professional arborist consultation is advised, as we can provide a comprehensive evaluation of the tree’s health and the best course of action for rehabilitation or removal.
+Understanding the potential risks associated with damaged trees, such as falling limbs or weakened stability, helps prioritise tasks and ensure the safety of both property and individuals.
+In uncertain cases, professional arborist consultation is advised.
+The team at Dr Stump can provide a comprehensive evaluation of the tree’s health pot-storm and the best course of action for rehabilitation or removal.

 Keeping safe

 Safety should be the most important aspect of your inspection after a storm.
 It is crucial to prioritise personal safety and the safety of others during this process.
-It is always recommended to contact a qualified arborist to make the inspections on your behalf.
+Contacting a qualified arborist to make the inspections on your behalf is always recommended.
 We are trained to look out for signs of stress and fractures within the tree and can advise on further courses of action.

 Before embarking on a post-storm inspection, you should put on any personal protective equipment (PPE) you may have, including a hard hat and suitable footwear to guard yourself against potential hazards such as falling debris or sharp branches.